 Justin Brooks, Doctoral Candidate in History, Yale University

-Heather V. Vermeulen, Doctoral Candidate in African American Studies and American Studies, Yale University
+Heather V. Vermeulen, , Ph.D., Lecturer in African American Studies, Yale University

 Cynthia Roman, Curator of Prints, Drawings, and Paintings, The Lewis Walpole Library